Lectures and talks in Fairfield County

 The Nutmeg Woodturners League, local chapter of the American Association of Woodturners, promotes woodturning as craft and art form.
 Meeting at Brookfield Craft Center on second Monday of every other month (January, March, May, September, November).
 All welcome.

-Darien Art Center’s theatre pop-up workshops, Actors in grades 5-10 can strengthen performance skills, Darien Arts Center, 2 Renshaw Rd., Darien.
+Darien Art Center, Actors in grades 5-10 can strengthen performance skills, Darien Arts Center, 2 Renshaw Rd., Darien.
 One day workshops in tap, dance, improv and auditioning.
 Info/Registration: darienarts.org.

 Square Dance Lessons with the Square Bears of Weston, Norfield Grange, 12 Good Hill Rd., Weston.
 Weekly lessons will be held on Wednesdays at 7:30 p.m.
 Tickets $5.
 For more information contact Peter or Kathy Engstrom at 203-761-9939.